District Planning

 What is the difference between the Campus Master Plan and District Planning?

-UTSA’s district planning initiative is a plan to guide the university’s strategic growth, building on the existing Campus Master Plan and meeting the institution’s enrollment goals.
-The initiative aims to expand UTSA’s academic and research capacities while exploring new opportunities for growth and partnerships that foster career-engaged learning.
+UT San Antonio’s district planning initiative is a plan to guide the university’s strategic growth, building on the existing Campus Master Plan and meeting the institution’s enrollment goals.
+The initiative aims to expand UT San Antonio’s academic and research capacities while exploring new opportunities for growth and partnerships that foster career-engaged learning.

 What are the intended outcomes of this initiative?

+This initiative aims to support an engaging university culture that enhances the student, faculty and staff experience.
 While this plan projects long-term growth, it also impacts short-term institutional investment decisions, advances academic excellence, promotes socioeconomic vibrancy in surrounding communities and amplifies workforce development for the city of San Antonio.
-This initiative aims to support an engaging university culture that enhances the student, faculty and staff experience.
+The assessment evaluates space needs across the university’s academic campuses and presents a growth framework that addresses immediate priorities while identifying opportunities for long-term development.

-What is the engagement process and who are stakeholder groups?
+What was the engagement process and who were the stakeholder groups?

-District planning will engage the full UTSA community.
-Led by the office of Real Estate and Property Management, the process includes close partnerships and collaborative efforts to learn more about space and infrastructure needs.
-The team is meeting with and seeking feedback from academic colleges, support services, students and external stakeholders in the broader community.
+District planning engaged the full UT San Antonio community.
+Feedback from stakeholders — including university leadership, student groups, academic departments, support services, faculty and staff, focus groups and a campus-wide survey — was essential to the study.
+Led by the office of Real Estate and Property Management, the process included close partnerships and collaborative efforts to learn more about space and infrastructure needs.

 How does the integration with UT Health San Antonio affect district planning?

-In August 2024, the UT System Board of Regents announced plans to merge UTSA and UT Health San Antonio.
-The Real Estate and Property Management team is working with UTSA and UT Health partners to identify opportunities for collaboration as a new, larger institution.
+In August 2024, the UT System Board of Regents announced plans to merge the university and UT Health San Antonio into a combined institution.
+UT San Antonio Health Science Center began its own official master plan update prior to the integration and plans to complete the update process.
+As the integration of the two institutions progresses in the coming months and years, the Real Estate and Property Management team is working with partners across UT San Antonio to identify opportunities for collaboration as a new, larger institution.

 How do budget considerations impact district planning?